 View of Marshall's Mills on Marshall Street.
-On the right is part of the original building while on the left is the Temple Works extension.
-The original six-storey mill dates back to 1791-92 when John Marshall established his flax-spinning business here, drawing water from the Hol Beck to power revolutionary machinery developed by Matthew Murray, who was employed as an engineer in Marshall's mill at Adel.
-In the 1840s the Egyptian-style Temple Works were added, believed to house the largest single room in the world at the time.
-Together the two mills employed over 2,000 workers, using 7,000 steam-powered spindles.
-The original mill, now a Grade II* listed building, was comprehensively redeveloped in the 1990s and is now used for offices.
+The original four-storey mill, situated on Water Lane, dated back to 1791-92 when John Marshall established his flax-spinning business; he drew water from the Hol Beck to power revolutionary machinery developed by Matthew Murray, who was employed as an engineer in Marshall's mill at Adel.
+The original complex burnt down before the age of photography but the six-storey building on the right here was part of a phase of development that took place between 1815 and 1831.
+The Egyptian-style Temple Works, seen here on the left, were added between 1838 and 1841 and were believed to house the largest single room in the world at the time.
+Together this complex was to employ over 2,000 workers, using 7,000 steam-powered spindles.
+The mill on the right, now a Grade II* listed building, was comprehensively redeveloped in the 1990s and is now used for offices.
 Temple Works, Grade I listed, is presently being used as an arts centre.

 Corrections:Corrections are welcomed by the department.
 Corrections will be verified before appearing on the site - this may take up to 4 weeks.